HMS Stirling Castle (M01): HMS Stirling Castle

 In May 2025, it was announced that Stirling Castle would be transferred to the Royal Navy due to personnel shortages in the Royal Fleet Auxiliary.
-She was commissioned in the Royal Navy on 21 July 2025 and will be based at HMNB Portsmouth.
+She was commissioned in the Royal Navy on 21 July 2025 and is based at HMNB Portsmouth.

+In May 2026, the ship was reported to have transitted to Gibraltar to deliver the autonomous vessels RNMB Ariadne and RNMB Halcyon, along with other equipment, to RFA Lyme Bay, which was being prepared also to operate autonomous vessels.